 Why it works: Brain scans reveal that stories stimulate and engage the human brain, helping the speaker connect with the audience and making it much more likely that the audience will agree with the speaker’s point of view.
 You need data, facts, and analysis to challenge people, but you also need a narrative to get people comfortable enough to care.
 Storytelling is the ultimate tool of persuasion.
 Brands, as well as individuals, who tell emotional and genuine stories, connect with their customers/patients in far deeper and more meaningful ways than their competitors.

 People are more engaged with products when they know where those products are coming from and if they get to know the real people behind those products.

 You can tell your story or someone else’s story.
 If you’re doing a segment on weight loss, tell a story about a successful patient, and let your audience connect and relate to that patient.
 Your audience wants someone or something to cheer for.
 Give them a hero.
 Captivate their imagination with stories.

 01:35 to 02:30 seconds, three patients appeared and told their stories.
 If you can invite a patient to come in on the show, then that is great.

 C. Have a conversation.

-Why it works: Practice your content so that you can deliver your presentation or conduct your show as effortlessly as you are having a conversation with a close friend.
-You are an authentic person but even authenticity in a presentation may be lacking if you don’t practice.
+Why it works: Practice your content to deliver your presentation or conduct your show as effortlessly as you are conversing with a close friend.
+You are an authentic person, but even authenticity in a presentation may be lacking if you don’t practice.

 Before your segment, jot down some notes on what you would like to mention in your segment.
 Practice with your staff or in front of a mirror.
 It may not be a big deal later, but after watching the completed segment, you don’t want to be, “I forgot to say…I should have mentioned….”